Winter Break 2019

 AlamoPROMISE will provide last-dollar funding to fill the gap between a student’s financial aid award and the cost of tuition and mandatory fees for up to three years at one of the Alamo Colleges District’s five colleges.

-In the initial phase of the program, graduating high school seniors from any one of 25 local high schools (listed in the table below) are eligible.
+Graduating Bexar County high school seniors from any of 25 local high schools (listed in the table below) are eligible.

 To be eligible, students must: